edmundhighcock/avante.nvim/docs/provider_agnostic_token_caching.md

 ## Integration with Avante Codebase

-- **Provider Abstraction:**
-  - The cache framework is fully generic and integrates at the provider/model handler layer (e.g., in `bedrock.lua`, `openai.lua`, etc.), requiring no provider-specific hooks.
+- **Provider Abstraction:** Integrate cache checks and saves within the provider/model handler layer (e.g., in `bedrock.lua`, `openai.lua`, etc.).
-  - All prompt/result cache logic sits between the user-facing API and the provider abstraction, so providers do not need to be modified individually.
-- **Prompt Logger Integration:**
+- **Canonicalization:** Leverage existing message parsing to generate keys.
+Include all parameters that affect output.
+- **Config:** Allow the user to configure the cache backend and key generation strategy.
-  - The cache is fully complementary to prompt logging, which exists for UX/history purposes, not cost reduction.
+- **Prompt Logger:** The cache is complementary to prompt logging, which is for UX/history, not cost reduction.
-  - Prompt logs and cache entries are kept separate; cache hits and misses should be clearly logged and optionally surfaced in the user interface to distinguish between reused and new completions.
-- **User Experience:**
-  - Users may be shown indicators or logs of whether a completion was served from cache or generated fresh, for transparency.
-- **Configuration:**
-  - Allow configuration of cache backend, expiration, and cache key strategy via the same config abstraction used elsewhere in Avante.

 ---